 Of particular concern are three groups of people.

-Taking large amounts of the synthetic form, folic acid, may mask a B12 deficiency which has very serious, even terminal, neurological effects
+Taking large amounts of the synthetic form, folic acid, may mask a B12 deficiency which has very serious, even terminal neurological consequences.

 “There is compelling data that people who habitually get too little folate from foods are at increased risk from colorectal tumours.
-However, various studies suggest that this increase occurs for people who get too much synthetic folic acid as well, but this has yet to be proven conclusively.”
+However various studies suggest that this rise also occurs for people who get too much synthetic B9 as well; but this has yet to be proven conclusively.”

 - Professor Joel Mason, MD

-It is generally agreed that we cannot get too much natural folate from the food we eat; and that we should limit the amount of the synthetic form from supplements.
+It is generally agreed that we cannot get too much natural folate from the food we eat; and that we should limit the amount of the synthetic form in supplements.

 Finally the elderly, vegans and those on reflux suppressing medication, for example antacids and proton-pump inhibitors, should take it a step further and avoid foods enriched with the synthetic folic acid form.